affanmehmood/Yolov4/README.md

-# first pip install yolov4
+# first pip install tensorflow

-go to yolov4/common/base_class.py and replace it with the one in this repo

 set the weights and input video directory paths in script.py